 Bandwidth with cRTP and VAD (kbps)

-Bandwidth consumption across a tunnel depends on the number of active channels/VTGs/PMC users that are communicating between the sites.
+Bandwidth consumption across a tunnel depends on the number of active channels/VTGs/IDC users that are communicating between the sites.

 The following cases are examples how to calculate bandwidth use across a tunnel.

 Case 1: Active channel in Site 1 and Site 2.

 All users in Site 1 are using one channel, and all users in Site 2 are using another channel.
 No multicast voice flows across the tunnel.